benjaminhowson/bandits/README.md

     '''
     pass
 ```
 We refer the user to the ```environments.py``` file of this repository for the Bernoulli bandit environment implementation using the above template.
+Inclusion of the parameter ```time``` is necessary and allows for more complex feedback structures, such as: time-dependencies and delays.